kernelian/kude-testing/README.md

 You need to compile Wire from source, but don't worry, it's not going to take alot, since it's a really lightweight application.

-Just do `cargo build --release` and follow the instructions.
+Just add x11rb and the dirs crate using `cargo add x11rb dirs` and do `cargo build --release` (or any other parameter) to compile it from source and follow the instructions.
 (Make sure you have Rust installed)

 Here's how to use it: